Classical Association of the Middle West and South: Background

-CAMWS holds its annual meeting in the March or April.
+CAMWS holds its annual meeting in March or April.
 In odd-numbered years the annual meeting is held in a northern or western state or in Canada.
 In even-numbered years it is held in a southern state.

 CAMWS is a member of the Society for Classical Studies, the National Humanities Alliance and the International Federation of Associations of Classical Studies (FIEC).